 Finding Your Science Flow: Yoga Lessons to Increase Productivity

 I love my job running a research lab.
 I love the problem-solving, the creativity, the autonomy.
 But I’d be lying if I said I didn’t have that “hair’s on fire” feeling most days.
-We’ve recently added the stress of living and working through a pandemic to the equation.
+We’ve now added the stress of living and working through a pandemic to the equation.
 So how do I trade frantic and stressed for focused and serene?

 About five years ago I decided to try a prenatal yoga class.
 I lucked into an awesome studio (Half Moon Yoga Studio in Franklin, TN) where I started learning the true point of yoga.
 It’s not about whether you can touch your toes or do lotus pose.
 It’s about slowly, deliberately moving your mind and body forward to increase what you’re capable of.
 It’s the self-discovery of realizing the strategies that resonate with you and calmly pushing aside those that don’t align with your personal or professional vision.